 We’re offering simple, flexible change and cancellation policies (including options with no extra fees).

 If you need to cancel your trip, your quickest option is to do so online and receive 100% of the cost as a Future Stay Credit.
-You can claim your credit in less than a minute and use it on a new Vacasa stay when you're ready to travel.
+As long as your check-in date is at least 30 days away, you can claim your credit in less than a minute and use it on a new Vacasa stay when you're ready to travel.

 You can also log in to your Trip Manager to see cancellation options for your specific reservation.